CMU-Integrated-Design-Innovation-Group/PITSA/README.md

 -  RBES4G_Server.py: The Python script "RBES4G_Server.py" sets up the region-based exhaustive search method to solve the four-dimensional problem using the server with one GPU.

--  PITSA4G_Server.py: The Python script “PITSA4G_Server.py” sets up the GPU-based iterative parallel classification method to solve the four-dimensional problem using the server with one GPU.
+-  PITSA4G_Server.py: The Python script “PITSA4G_Server.py” sets up the GPU-based parallel region classification method to solve the four-dimensional problem using the server with one GPU.
 The Python script “PITSA4G_Server.py” calls “IA_GPU.py” and “setup_4G.py” scripts when it is executed.

--  test_4D_512.csv: The CSV file “test_4D_512.csv” includes the sets of intervals for all classified regions (i.e., feasible, infeasible, and indeterminate regions) as the result derived from the GPU-based iterative parallel classification method.
-Each set of four intervals corresponds to one classified region in the design space.

--  test_4D_512_feasible.csv: The CSV file “test_4D_512_feasible.csv” includes the sets of intervals for feasible regions classified by the GPU-based iterative parallel classification method.
+-  test_4D_500_feasible.zip: The ZIP file “test_4D_500_feasible.zip” is a compressed CSV file that includes the sets of intervals for feasible regions classified by the GPU-based parallel region classification method.

 ## Environment
 The Python scripts included in this project have been compiled and executed successfully in the following environment.